olliejday/ug4_project/notes/notes.md

 For next reward iteration

+reward made up of:
-distance
+distance to obj
 contact
 - penalty
 z height obj
-*check this has nice graph

-*what obs & acs?
+checked and this has nice graph progressing through going to obj then gripping then lifting same obs as wenbin here except hand yaw (83 vector) and acs (x y z and finger)

+#Running new env

+____

 * Start with simpler env?
 * Change reward weights